lu-jim/to-do/README.md

 - Type `git clone`, and then paste the URL copied in the Setup section.
 - Within the directory, use `npm i`  to install dependencies.
 - Finally, use `npm run build` to obtain the final dist files
+- use npm test or npm run test to perform the unit tests.
 ## Authors

 👤 **Luis Fernando Jimenez**